-Sustainability and Advocacy Committee Current Members Three of the four members of the sustainability and advocacy committee are independent.
-Mr. Fagerheim is not independent because he is our President and Chief Executive Officer.
+Sustainability and Advocacy Committee Current Members Three of the four members of the sustainability and advocacy committee ar independent.
+Mr. Fagerheim is not independent because he is our Presider and Chief Executive Officer.
 Grant A. Zawalsky (Chair) Chandra A. Henry Grant B. Fagerheim Bradley J. Wall 75% independent This committee is required to be composed of at least three directors appointed by the board, the majority of which are to be independent within the meaning of NI 58-101.
+Membership changes during 2023 and proposed changes There were no changes to the membership of the sustainability and advocacy committee during 2023 and there are no proposed changes to the membership thereof as of the date of this information circular - proxy statement.

-Sustainability and Advocacy Comm ittee Membership changes during 2022 Ms. Chandra A. Henry was appointed to the sustainability and advocacy committee on May 18, 2022.
-Ms. Heather J. Culbert ceased to be a member of this committee upon her retirement from the board on May 18, 2022.
-Mandate Our board has delegated to the sustainability and advocacy committee the responsibility for: (a) oversight of climate related and other sustainability-based risks and opportunities by reviewing, reporting and making recommendations to the board on the development, implementation and monitoring of our policies, procedures, practises and strategies with respect to climate-related issues and sustainability; and (b) oversight of advocacy initiatives to governments, communities and the public relating to policy issues affecting our sustainability or the Canadian energy industry.
-These responsibilities include, but are not limited to: overseeing our policies, procedures, practises and strategies relating to climate related issues and other sustainability matters to ensure due consideration of risks, opportunities and potential performance improvement relating thereto; reviewing and reporting to the board with respect to the consideration and integration of climate-related and sustainability issues in the development of our business strategy and financial planning; considering and reviewing the setting and performance against appropriate targets, benchmarking, procedures and reporting methods used by us to measure our climate, safety, environmental and other relevant sustainability performance; reviewing our enterprise risk management program relating to identifying, assessing and managing climate related risks, whether physical or transition-related and in view of plausible future scenarios, as well as other sustainability-related risks, and report to our audit committee; and reviewing our disclosure, reporting and external communication practices pertaining to climate and sustainability issues, including but not limited to assessments of materiality, ESG or Sustainability Report development and approach to analogous disclosure, media and social media campaigns and other written communication with stakeholders.
-A complete copy of the sustainability and advocacy committee mandate is available on our website at www.wcap.ca .
-Mandate changes in 2022 There were no changes to the mandate of the sustainability and advocacy committee during 2022.
+Sustainability and Advocacy Committee Our board has delegated to the sustainability and advocacy committee the Mandate responsibility for: (a) oversight of climate related and other sustainabilitybased risks and opportunities by reviewing, reporting and making recommendations to the board on the development, implementation and monitoring of our policies, procedures, practises and strategies with respect to climate-related issues and sustainability; and (b) oversight of advocacy initiatives to governments, communities and the public relating to policy issues affecting our sustainability or the Canadian energy industry.
+These responsibilities include, but are not limited to: overseeing our policies, procedures, practises and strategies relating to climate related issues and other sustainability matters to ensure due consideration of risks, opportunities and potential performance improvement relating thereto; reviewing and reporting to the board with respect to the consideration and integration of climate-related and sustainability issues in the development of our business strategy and financial planning; considering and reviewing the setting and performance against appropriate targets, benchmarking, procedures and reporting methods used by us to measure our climate, safety, environmental and other relevant sustainability performance; reviewing our enterprise risk management program relating to identifying, assessing and managing climate related risks, whether physical or transition-related and in view of plausible future scenarios, as well as other sustainability-related risks, and report to our audit committee; reviewing our disclosure, reporting and external communication practices pertaining to climate and sustainability issues, including but not limited to assessments of materiality, ESG or Sustainability Report development and approach to analogous disclosure, media and social media campaigns and other written communication with stakeholders; and receiving periodic reports from management relating to Whitecap's advocacy initiatives to stakeholders, governments, communities and the public relating to policy issues affecting sustainability, including without limitation Whitecap's participation in industry associations, sponsorship of advocacy organizations, retention of government and community relations firms and management's direct advocacy as well as the cost of such initiatives.
+A complete copy of the sustainability and advocacy committee mandate is available on our website at www.wcap.ca.